Skip to content

 Runtimes

-The SDK is built on the Fetch API and ships ESM + CJS, so it runs on Node 18+, Cloudflare Workers, Vercel Edge, Bun, and Deno without adapters.
+The SDK is built on the Fetch API and ships ESM + CJS, so it runs on Node 18+, Cloudflare Workers, Bun, and Deno without adapters.
 The webhook verifier is pure crypto using crypto.subtle.importKey / sign under the hood and works in every modern runtime.

 Errors